orionlee/aLjotIt/DevNotes.md

     - replace send to Keep with others

 ## UI Polish for wider usage
+- [ ] Rebrand
-- [ ] Change the name
+  - [x] Change the name
   - [ ] Tweak color scheme: The keep-like color scheme maybe confusing to users when both Keep and LS ScratchPad is open, say, in Recent App list
+  - [ ] Update backend package / class name?!

 - [ ] splash screen?
 Prompt to add the QS Tile?
 - [ ] detect Google Keep installation (and error report if it's not installed)